schollz/airsynth/README.md

 this should open a browser webpage that will load the hand capture.

-now run SuperCollider. open up `icarus.scd` and run the first and the second block. make sure to keep the browser open with the hand gesture mapping, otherwise it might goto sleep.
+now run SuperCollider. open up `airsynth.scd` and run the first and the second block. make sure to keep the browser open with the hand gesture mapping, otherwise it might goto sleep.

 filter open/close with palm open/close. raise hand to add feedback, move hand across to change pitch. left hand and right hand control separate oscillators.